 It’s kind of like a Yin and Yang–one complements the other.

-You can’t build wealth if you aren’t adding to your existing income level.
+You can’t be building wealth if you aren’t adding to your existing income level.

-You also can’t preserve it if you are spending every extra penny you earn.
+You also can’t preserve it if you’re spending every extra penny you earn.

 A Penny Saved = Preservation Of Capital